codehs/chs-js-lib/site/examples/console/readInt/readInt.md

 title: Console - readInt
 code: readInt.js
 layout: example.11ty.js
+width: 1
+height: 1
 ---

-This program reads an integer from the user and multiplies it by 12.
+`readInt` will read an integer from the user via the browser prompt.
+`readInt` will reprompt the user for another input until it receives an integer.